 white & red wall (to look like part of the hospital), a palm tree,

 and of course, that giant blue-screen in the background.
 Below, you can see not only

 the Slice of Life, but the Miami Fire-Rescue boat, as well.

 In the last spoiler photo, Dex pilots the Slice of Life past one of those towers just offshore.

 These photos were all over the Internet, but I have no idea who shot them and originally posted them.
-(If they are yours, and
+(If they are

 you'd like me to add a credit for you, drop me an email.)